longdariddle/pom-blockchain/README.md

 1, register User1, submit a problem "Match me to a driver".\
 2, register User1, submit a problem "Match a driver to me".\
 3, register Solver1, submit scores "5", "6" to User1 and User2.
 Multiple submissions are allowed.\
-4, register Solver2, submit scores "6", "7" to User1 and User2.\
+4, register Solver2, submit scores "6", "7" to User1 and User2.
+Solver2 has the highest winner-selection-score, therefore, Solver2's solution is send to all users.\
 5, User1 logs in, sees Solver2’s solution, clicks "Respond," selects "Accept."\
 6, User2 logs in, sees Solver2’s solution, clicks "Respond," selects "Accept."\
-7, Solver2 logs in, click "Finalize Block".\
+7, Solver2 logs in, click "Finalize Block".
+Observe that the adjustment score is changed for Solver2.\
 8, In user or solver dashboard, check the information of the created block by clicking "View Blockchain History"